-Our event last Monday wrapped up with a panel discussion on predictions for 2017.
+Our event, Dropping The Curtain on Innovation Theatre, last Monday wrapped up with a panel discussion on predictions for 2017.
 What is going to happen over the next 12 months that has us all talking this time next year?

 The panel’s views broadly fell into four categories: